-Indeed, many businesses are reviewing each component to identify whether it can be manufactured or purchased more cheaply.
-When designing product packaging options, companies are examining cheaper and less wasteful materials.
+Many companies examine the designs of their products to identify where the use of raw materials can be reduced or expensive materials be replaced.
+Indeed, many businesses review each component to identify whether it can be manufactured or purchased for less money.
+When designing product packaging options, companies consider cheaper and less wasteful materials.

 Use of Scrap Material